ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 - : int -> string = <fun>
 ```
 For the function `string_of_int`:
-- Its *domain* is `int`, the type of its input data.
+- Its *domain* is `int`, the type of its parameters
-- The *codomain* is `string`, the type of its output data.
+- The *codomain* is `string`, the type of its results

 In other words, the *domain* is left of the `->` and the *codomain* is on the right.
 These terms help avoid saying the "type at the right" or "type at the left" of a function's type arrow.

+Some functions operate on data outside of their domain or codomain.
+This behaviour is called an effect, or a side effect.

-Some functions either take input data outside of their domain or produce data outside of their codomain.
-These out-of-signature data are called effects, or side effects.
-Input and output (I/O) are the most common forms of effects.
-Input is out-of-domain data and output is out-of-codomain data.
-However, the result of functions returning random numbers (such as `Random.bits` does) or the current time (such as `Unix.time` does) is influenced by external factors, which is also called an effect.
-The external factor is out-of-domain input.
-Similarly, any observable phenomena triggered by the computation of a function is out-of-codomain output.
+Doing input and output (I/O) with the operating system is the most common form of side effects. <!-- Input is out-of-domain data and output is out-of-codomain data. --> The result of functions returning random numbers (such as `Random.bits` does) or the current time (such as `Unix.time` does) is influenced by external factors, which is also called an effect. <!-- The external factor is out-of-domain input. -->

+Similarly, any observable phenomena triggered by the computation of a function is an out-of-codomain output.

 In practice, what is considered an effect is an engineering choice.
-In most circumstances, I/O operations are considered as effects, unless they are ignored.
-Electromagnetic radiation emitted by the processor when computing a function isn't usually considered a relevant side-effect, except in some security-sensitive contexts.
+In most circumstances, system I/O operations are considered as effects, unless they are ignored.
+The heat emitted by the processor when computing a function isn't usually considered a relevant side-effect, except when considering energy-efficient design.

 In the OCaml community, as well as in the wider functional programming community, functions are often said to be either [pure](https://en.wikipedia.org/wiki/Pure_function) or impure.
 The former does not have side effects, the latter does.
 This distinction makes sense and is useful.
 Knowing what the effects are, and when are they taking place, is a key design consideration.
 However, it is important to remember this distinction always assumes some sort of context.
 Any computation has effects, and what is considered a relevant effect is a design choice.

 Since, by definition, effects lie outside function types, a function type can't reflect a function's possible effects.
 However, it is important to document a function's intended side effects.
 Consider the `Unix.time` function.
 It returns the number of seconds elapsed since January 1, 1970.
 ```ocaml